-The exercise of First Amendment rights in the educational environment represents a complex issue for faculty and administrative personnel alike.
-The lines between permissive and unprotected speech, as well as the boundaries of acceptable criticism, will continue to challenge members of the university community.
-Administrators and faculty need to address each other's competing needs in a collegial fashion if they do not want court review of the faculties' free speech.
-Future court decisions should help clarify the boundaries of this critical issue in the years to come.
+The exercise of First Amendment rights in the educational community represents a complex issue for faculty and administrative personnel alike.
+The lines between permissive and unprotected speech, as well as the boundaries of acceptable criticism, will continue to challenge the members of the university community.
+Administrators, as well as faculty, need to address each other's competing needs in a collegial fashion if they do not want court review of their faculties' free speech.
+Future court decisions should help to further clarify the boundaries of this critical issue in the years to come.

-Carol B. Gilmore, Ph.D. is a Professor of Management in the College of Business, Public Policy and Health, University of Maine.
+Carol B. Gilmore, Ph.D. is a Professor of Management in the College of Business, Public Policy and Health.
+She also sits on the Maine Labor Relations Board.
+Martha A. Broderick, Esq., is an Instructor in Business Law in the College of Business, Public Policy and Health and a Partner in the firm of Broderick and

-Martha Broderick, Esq., is an Instructor in Business Law in the College of Business, Public Policy and Health, University of Maine, and a Partner in the firm of Broderick and Broderick in Lincoln, Maine.
+Broderick in Lincoln, Maine.